Joeben451/GDIV-RichFlow-Personal-Finance-Supertest/docs/remaining-features.md

 ## Admin Panel Feature

 The Admin Panel is a new, restricted-access area designed for system administrators.
-This feature provides the tools necessary to manage users, monitor application activity, and ensure the smooth operation of the RichFlow platform.
+This feature provides the tools necessary to manage users and ensure the smooth operation of the RichFlow platform.

 ### Key Functionalities

 - **User Management**: Administrators can view a list of all registered users, inspect their financial data (for support and verification purposes), and manage user accounts.
-- **Dashboard Overview**: The panel includes a dashboard that provides high-level statistics about the application, such as user growth and financial data trends.
+- **Dashboard Overview**: The panel includes a dashboard that provides a list of users.
+When they click on a user, they are shown a detailed view of their financial data.
-- **System Health Monitoring**: Provides insights into the application's performance and operational status.
 - **Secure Access**: Access to the admin panel is strictly controlled and limited to users with administrative privileges, enforced by dedicated backend middleware.

 ### Architecture